epadam/CNN-AV1-intra-encoder/source/performance.rst

 .. image:: img/mnist_qp120_16_loss_NS.jpg
     :width: 49%

 The result shows that both models can distinguish these two classes easily.
 For all three block sizes, the accuray can reach around 90%.
+This means the model can successfully tell the difference between these two classes.

 --------------------------------------------------------
 Training results of Horz and Vert partition modes only
 --------------------------------------------------------

 Next, the Horz and Vert classses are tested.
-The number of samples for both are
+The number of samples for both classes are also the same.

 64